aollin/racechrono-ble-diy-device/README.md

 #### Add incompete and Add complete

 Adds a monitored value, defined by an equation.
-The added value can be referred later with the Monitor ID speficied here.
+The added value can be referred later with the Monitor ID specified here.

 If the equation does not fit to one payload, the first INDICATE operations should be "Add incomplete" and only the last should be "Add complete".
 The payload sequence number starts from 0, increases on every subsequent payload.

+TODO: Explain the equations

 byte index | description
 ----------- | ----------------------------------